webplatformco/project-class-composition/README.md

 This document is currently an exploration of the problem and design space, and does not yet propose any specific solution.

 > [!NOTE]
-> To avoid assumptions about specific patterns, this document avoids using terms like _mixins_, _traits_, _protocols_, etc. and instead uses the more general term _partials_ which is meant to encompass all of them.
+> To avoid assumptions about specific patterns, this document avoids using terms like _mixins_, _traits_, _protocols_, _interfaces_, etc. and instead uses the relatively unused term _partials_ which is meant to encompass all of them.

 ## Use cases